-The COVID-19 epidemic, which broke out in Wuhan, Province of Hubei, China in late 2019, was finally over in early 2023, after more than three years, and is now considered to be just another virus like the regularly occurring influenza.
+The objective of this study is to present a whole-picture analysis of what actually happened in China from the beginning of the COVID-19 epidemic to its end and across all of China.
+The epidemic, which broke out in the city of Wuhan, Province of Hubei, China in late 2019, was finally over in 2023, after almost four years, and is now considered to be just another virus like the regularly occurring influenza.

 It is instructive to compare the outcomes of the COVID-19 pandemic across the major countries of the world with respect to their cumulative population infection and population death rates as well as mortality rates, defined as the probability of death conditional on infection.
-In Chart 1, we present the cumulative number of infections and deaths due to the COVID-19 virus per million population for Brazil, the Mainland of China, Germany, India, Japan, Russia, South Africa and the U.S.A. as of 28 February 2023.
+In Chart 1, we present the cumulative number of infections and deaths due to the COVID-19 virus per million population for Brazil, the Mainland of China, Germany, India, Japan, Russia, South Africa and U.S.A. as of year-end 2023.
+We use Our World in Data as our source for all countries,2 and we accept the Chinese COVID-19 infection data in Our World in Data as basically reliable.